bbc/typescript-docs-verifier/README.md

 ## Contributing

-See [these notes](./.github/CONTRIBUTING.md) for infomation for contributors.
+See [these notes](./.github/CONTRIBUTING.md) for information for contributors.

 ## License